Kartik-Walia/Fitness_Tracker/README.md

 ## Results

-Achieved an impressive accuracy of 99.586% on the test set with only 5 wrong predictions in the confusion matrix.
+Achieved an impressive accuracy of 99.586% on the test set with 4 wrong predictions in the confusion matrix.

 ![Confusion Matrix](ConfusionMatrix.png)